firecracker-microvm/firecracker-containerd/snapshotter/cmd/devmapper/README.md

 	"pool_name" : "test"
 }
 ```
+Note: The `test` thin-pool needs to be prepared in advance.

 For example, to run the snapshotter with its domain socket at
 `/var/run/firecracker-dm-snapshotter.sock` and its configuration file at